alphagov/design-system-team-docs/source/support/products-we-support/index.html.md

 ### [GOV.UK Prototype Kit]

-As of May 2023, the Prototype team will handle any queries regarding the Kit.
-The Design System team can redirect Kit queries to the cross-gov slack channel #prototype-kit, or hand over queries either via the Prototype team Slack channel or via [email][GOV.UK Prototype Kit Email]
+As of December 2023, the Prototype Kit is in maintenance mode and the Prototype Kit team has been disbanded.
+The Design System team has taken stewardship of the Kit for maintenance purposes but does not provide end-user support.

+Kit queries should be redirected to the cross-gov slack channel #prototype-kit.

 ### [Accessible Autocomplete]

-We’re not currently supporting the autocomplete repo
+We’re not currently supporting the autocomplete repo.

 [Accessible Autocomplete]: https://github.com/alphagov/accessible-autocomplete
 [Community backlog]: https://design-system.service.gov.uk/community/backlog/